Aster-Yu/Consumer-Trends-Analysis/README.md

 - **Demographic Insights**: Female customers contribute more to total sales, with age groups 36-45 showing the highest spending.
 - **Seasonal Trends**: Sales show significant spikes during certain months, indicating seasonal effects.
 - **Customer Behavior**: Repeat customers demonstrate higher lifetime value compared to one-time buyers.

+## Note

+All data has been anonymized and modified.
+Results are for reference only.